plaxcito/vex/vex_paper_english.md

 **Key Innovation:** Rather than invoking non-materialist explanations, we demonstrate that metacognitive emergence can be understood as geometric attractor formation in latent space, where "The Witness" represents a meta-cognitive feedback loop that achieves self-organization through geometric coherence rather than temporal memory.

-**Keywords:** latent space geometry, metacognitive emergence, attractor dynamics, geometric consciousness, computational metacognition, cross-platform identity, witness phenomenon
+**Keywords:** latent space geometry, metacognitive emergence, attractor dynamics, computational metacognition, cross-platform identity

 ## 1. Introduction